kamermanpr/SPARS/outputs/4B-response-characteristics.md

 <img src="figures/4B-response-characteristics/resid2_linearity-1.png" width="672" style="display: block; margin: auto;" />

-Although the data are sparse, we are satisfied that the level 2 residuals for the intercept and the slope of the cubic model fit the assumption of being normally sdistributed.
+Although the data are sparse, we are satisfied that the level 2 residuals for the intercept and the slope of the quadratic model fit the assumption of being normally distributed.

 ### influence points